LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Methodology

 It is important to note that both $a_i > a_j$ and $a_i < a_j$ can coexist (indicating that both agents must be solved in the same problem) or neither can exist (indicating no order limitation between solving $a_i$ and $a_j$).

 The order of solving agents is determined by whether an agent's dependence path contains another agent's start or target.
-If $a_i$'s dependence path contains $a_j$'s start, it implies that $a_i$ must be solved later than $a_j$ to ensure that $a_j$'s start is not occupied.
+If $a_i$'s dependence path contains $a_j$'s start, it implies that $a_i$ must be solved later than $a_j$ to ensure that $a_j$'s start is not occupied (to enable $a_i$ and $a_j$ could be in different subproblem).
 Conversely, if $a_i$'s dependence path contains $a_j$'s target, $a_i$ must be solved before $a_j$ to ensure that $a_j$'s target is not occupied.
 Furthermore, the order of solving levels is determined by the order of solving agents within them.

 \begin{myDef} Solving order graph $\mathcal{G}_s$ of a cluster: a directed graph representing whether an agent must be solved before another agent.
 Its nodes are agents, and edges indicate the order of solving between agents.
 The structure of the solving order graph is determined by each agent's dependence path.
 Specifically, if agent $a_i$ must be solved before agent $a_j$, the corresponding edge in $\mathcal{G}_s$ is denoted as $a_i \rightarrow a_j$. \end{myDef}